ISG-Siegen/Auto-Surprise/README.md

 # Setup

-Auto-Surprise is easy to install with Pip.
-You will require Python>=3.6 installed on a linux system.
+Auto-Surprise is easy to install with Pip, and required Python>=3.6 installed on a linux system.
 Currently not supported in windows, but can be used using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ```bash
 $ pip install auto-surprise